ajmazurie/xstats.enrichment/README.rst

 Enrichment
 ==========

-``Enrichment`` is a Python_ library for conducting two types of enrichment analysis:
+``enrichment`` is a Python_ library you can use to perform to type of enrichment analysis:

-- given a set of annotated objects selected from a larger population, it can evaluate the statistical significance of finding a given annotation in the selection when compared to the population.
-E.g., it can answer the question of how significant is it to find 12 women in a group of 20 person knowing that half of the world population is female.
-This evaluation is performed by a `Fisher's exact test <http://en.wikipedia.org/wiki/Fisher's_exact_test>`_.
+- you can compare how enriched a subset of objects is in some annotation when compared with a general population.
+E.g., how significant it is to find 12 women in a group of 20 people knowing that help of the world's population is female?
+The significance is evaluated using a `Fisher's exact test <http://en.wikipedia.org/wiki/Fisher's_exact_test>`_.

-- given a ranked list of annotated objects, it can identify if a given annotation is significantly enriched at the top of the list.
-The method used, from [Eden2007a]_ and [Eden2007b]_, doesn't require a cut-off to decide what the 'top' of the list is, but rather evaluate all cut-offs and corrects for multiple testing.

-Finally, ``Enrichment`` provides a set of methods to correct the resulting p-values for multiple testing, when multiple annotations are evaluated: `Bonferroni <http://en.wikipedia.org/wiki/Bonferroni_correction>`_ adjustment, `Holm-Bonferroni adjustment <http://en.wikipedia.org/wiki/Holm-Bonferroni_method>`_, and `Benjamini-Hochberg FDR <http://en.wikipedia.org/wiki/False_discovery_rate>`_ adjustment.

-A typical application of enrichment analysis in bioinformatics is the search for any property that may be shared by genes or proteins selected by an experiment.
-E.g., which functional annotation do genes selected for their high expression level have in common?
-In a list of genes ranked by decreasing fold change, in which metabolic pathway the most differentially expressed genes tend to fall into?
+- you can evaluate how enriched the top of a ranked list of objects is in some annotation.
+There is no need to apply a cut-off to decide what is the top of the list; the significance of this enrichment is evaluated using methods from [Eden2007a]_ and [Eden2007b]_

+A typical use of such library is in bioinformatics, to perform gene set enrichment analysis.
+Given a set of genes for which a property (such as the expression level) is measured, ``enrichment`` can evaluate how enriched is the subset of all genes with expression level above a threshold in some functional annotations.
+It can also evaluate how enriched the top of a list of genes, ranked by decreasing expression level, is in some functional annotations.

 ..
 [Eden2007a] Eden E, Lipson D, Yogev S and Yakhini Z. Motif discovery in ranked lists of DNA sequences.
 PLoS Computational Biology, 2007 Mar 23;3(3):e39
 ..
 [Eden2007b] Eden E. Discovering motifs in ranked lists of DNA sequences.
 Research thesis, 2007 Jan